 She played piano, solo and concerted, in clubs and concerts.
 She was an active supporter of the Winnipeg Little Theatre and helped to develop the Canadian Institute for the Blind.
-On 24 January 1900, she married W. Sanford Evans; they had one son (Gurney Evans) and three daughters: Katherine Jeanne Evans (b 1900, wife of Alan B. Harvey), Eleanor Evans (b 1902, wife of George B. Binns), and Mary Margaret Evans (b 1912, wife of Chris Sanford).
+On 24 January 1900, she married William Sanford Evans and they had four children: Katherine Jeanne Evans (1900-?, wife of Alan B. Harvey), Eleanor Evans (1902-?, wife of George B. Binns), Edward Gurney Vaux Evans, and Mary Margaret Evans (1912-?, wife of Chris Sanford).

 1901 Canada census, Automated Genealogy.